vyavasthita/indian-insurance/README.md

 6. Different configurations for differnent environments like Dev, test, QA, Production.

 7. Separate requirements.txt file for different environments or use of poetry.

+8. Some of the responses sent to client are more of a developer use.
+While client should only see generic message.

 # Pending
 Some of the endpoints should be accessed once user is signed up, this is not yet done